Skip to contents

 ## ...

-After the function has finished, we only need to load the computed embeddings:
+After the function finishes, load the precomputed embeddings:

 dir() |>

-With the embeddings precomputed, we can now perform a semantic search to find abstracts most similar to our target.
-For the search we will use cosine similarity to compare embedding vectors.
-Cosine similarity measures the similarity between two vectors by calculating the cosine of the angle between them.
-It ranges from -1 (opposite directions) to 1 (identical directions).
-The formula is:
+With embeddings precomputed, we perform a semantic search using cosine similarity.
+Cosine similarity measures the similarity between two vectors by computing the cosine of the angle between them; it ranges from -1 (opposite directions) to 1 (identical directions):

-• Vectors at 90 degrees (orthogonal, no semantic overlap) have a cosine similarity of 0.
+Vectors at 90 degrees (orthogonal, no semantic overlap) have cosine similarity of 0; vectors pointing in the same direction have similarity close to 1.
+We express this as a simple function:

 cosine_similarity <- function(a, b) {